spectrum-spark/covid_singlestrain_scenarios/presim_code/README.md

 # Demographic and vaccination roll-out set up

+*Note* that all code has be run already and parameter files etc. have been completely included in this folder.

 ## 1. Demographics

 We have two demographies: "younger" and "older" populations.
 They are based on the averages of the population demographies of various nations in the World Health Organization (WHO) Western Pacific Region (WPR).